 You can arrange an appointment with a private midwife, the same day if needed.

 If you are planning on having the Non-Invasive Prenatal Test, now is a good time to book.
-The Harmony and Panorama Non-Invasive Prenatal Tests offer a completely safe, accurate way to screen for many life-restricting conditions from just 9 weeks gestation.
+The TDL VeriSeq v2 by Illumina, SAFE and Panorama Non-Invasive Prenatal Tests offer a completely safe, accurate way to screen for many conditions from just 10 weeks of pregnancy.

 For More information